-In Denmark, the Advent calendars did not become a thing before at the beginning of the 1930s, where the first two Advent calendars were sold in the local stores.
+In Denmark, the Advent calendars did not become a thing before the beginning of the 1930s, when the first two Advent calendars were sold in the local stores.
 However, they are not called an Advent calendar in Denmark, but they are called a Yule calendar (In Danish: Julekalender).

 The two Yule calendars had almost the same name, just without the hyphen, Børnenes Jule-Kalender, and Børnenes Julekalender (Children’s Yule Calendar).
 However, they were not identical, the first one was a tear-off block calendar with colored drawings and three short verses.